-What do you do if your IHIP is not approved?
+What do you do if your IHIP is not in compliance?

 If you need guidance on choosing a curriculum or creating your IHIP, you may contact a homeschool consultant.
 A consultant can assist you with curriculum choices, creating the IHIP, quarterly reports, dealing with the school district and much more.